Docker images for Kibana are available from the Elastic Docker registry. The base image is centos:7.

 These images are free to use under the Elastic license.
 They contain open source and free commercial features and access to paid commercial features.
 Start a 30-day trial to try out all of the paid commercial features.
 See the Subscriptions page for information about Elastic license levels.

-Pull the imageedit
+Pulling the imageedit

 Obtaining Kibana for Docker is as simple as issuing a

 docker pull docker.elastic.co/kibana/kibana:6.3.2

 Alternatively, you can download other Docker images that contain only features available under the Apache 2.0 license.
 To download the images, go to www.docker.elastic.co.

 The Docker images provide several methods for configuring Kibana.
 The

 Configuring Kibana, but it’s also possible to use

 One way to configure Kibana on Docker is to provide